01 — Purpose

 • duplicated spacing and colour values across dozens of files

-05 — Close
+06 — Close

 Long-term maintainability

 Review CSS changes for layer placement, token use, and selector weight — same rigour as JavaScript modules.
-Architecture is what you do on every pull request.

-Related: CSS code review checklist, design tokens.
+Related: CSS code review checklist, CSS scope strategy.